-We recently shared a free Friendship Values Spectrum download designed to help girls name and prioritize their values in healthy relationships.
-Today we are following up with a free exercise we believe all girls — and adults! — need: how to create a Friendship Vision Board (download the PDF here or by clicking the images below).
+Today we are sharing a free exercise we believe all girls — and adults! — need: how to create a Friendship Vision Board (download the PDF here or by clicking the images below).
 The objective of this exercise is to help girls create a vision for their friendships that represents their values.
 It’s a simple yet effective way to help girls evaluate and reflect on friendship scenarios that have led to different emotional reactions, and ultimately shape their vision of what matters to them in relationships.

 We hope you will join us for this intimate two-hour workshop (and if you are a parent reading this, please consider forwarding to a beloved teacher, coach, or camp counselor!).
 As ever, we are deeply committed to helping you create a brave space where girls feel seen, accepted, and loved by peers and adults.
 We bet you know a student who is struggling in her friendships right now.
 We’ve learned time and time again that when we support the needs of those who are struggling the most, everyone benefits — especially that girl who always tells you everything is “fine.”
 Let’s create the next incredible generation of leaders together!

 Uncertain about whether to sign up?
 Here is some feedback following one of our recent professional development programs.